tuxedocomputers/tuxedo-keyboard/README.md

 ## Load the Module on boot:

-If the module is relevant it will be loaded automatically on boot.
+If a module is relevant it will be loaded automatically on boot.
 If it is not loaded after a reboot, it most likely means that it is not needed.

 Add Module to /etc/modules
 ```sh